 The security of your account is our top priority at Thomasville National Bank.
-We continue to monitor debit card activity for our customers.
+We monitor debit card activity for our customers on an on-going basis.
 Signature-based debit card transactions are currently blocked for the following states: California, Connecticut, Delaware, Massachusetts, Maryland, Nevada, New York, New Jersey, Pennsylvania, Rhode Island, Texas, Virginia.
 Please know that your debit card will work in a pin-based transaction in all states in the US.
 Please feel free to contact us if you have any questions.

 International ATM and debit card transactions, including Mexico and Canada, remain blocked for your protection as well.
 Remember: It's always a good idea to take more than one form of payment with you when travelling to be prepared for any unexpected needs.
 If you have any questions please give us a call.
 Thank you for banking at Thomasville National Bank!

 866-312-3300 Toll-Free Customer Service 866-546-8273 Lost or Stolen ATM/Debit Card